By Erik Marcus

 Luckily, there are plenty of gluten-free grain varieties, which celiacs can eat to their heart’s content:

-Note that many celiacs react to even trace amounts of gluten.
-People with severe gluten sensitivity must take extreme measures.
-They commonly must avoid food made at facilities that store or process any gluten containing grains.
+Note that many celiacs physically react to even trace amounts of gluten.
+People with severe gluten sensitivity must take extreme measures, including opting for shampoo and other cosmetics that are certified gluten-free.
+They must also avoid food made at facilities that process gluten-containing grains.
+Gluten-free foods may also become contaminated with gluten-containing grains during harvest, transport, or storage.

 Gluten-Free Vegan Cookbooks

-If you want to avoid gluten, there’s you don’t have to limit your cookbooks to gluten-free titles.
+If you want to avoid gluten, there’s no need to purchase only cookbooks.
 Most vegan cookbooks (apart from titles specifically devoted to baking) contain relatively few recipes featuring gluten-based ingredients.

 Apart from the recipes themselves, Allyson’s cookbooks offer extensive information about living a gluten-free lifestyle that goes far beyond the scope of this short guide.